nachocaru/xaprb.com/content/blog/2013-10-13-more-notebooks-and-journals.md

 ### Conclusion

 There's an embarrassment of riches to choose from when it comes to journals and notebooks, and my bookshelf is stockpiled with a couple of years' worth now that I've done this epic series.
 But in today's digital world, can you ever get too much of good old paper and pen?
-Enjoy the simpler pleasures&#8230; I hope this blog has helped with that a little bit.
+Enjoy the simpler pleasures...
+I hope this blog has helped with that a little bit.

  [1]: http://www.xaprb.com/blog/2013/07/10/ultimate-notebook-and-journal-face-off/ "Ultimate notebook and journal face-off"
  [2]: http://www.grandluxe.com/online-store.html